 }

-After that the sound can be played back by using the code line instance.start()
+After that, the Event can be started by calling instance.start()

 .
-I also put the line in the Update() method under an if statement, so that the sound is only played when we press the spacebar:
+I have also added the line to the Update() method under an if statement so that the sound is only played when we press the space bar:

 if (Input.GetKeyDown(KeyCode.Space))